rsheyeah/rsheyeah_test/README.md

 # rsheyeah_test
-The test project can be found in the "qa" folder
+The test project can be found in the "qa" folder.
+Pls. cd into it, after cloning the repo.

 Pre-requisites:
 Java 8